AusBoone/Melody-Generator/README_ALGORITHM.md

 # Melody Generation Algorithm

-This document offers a scholarly explanation of the algorithm implemented in the `melody_generator` package.
-It expands upon the brief description in the main `README.md` and is aimed at readers interested in the musical and probabilistic foundations of the generator.
+This document is aimed at readers interested in the musical and probabilistic foundations of the generator.

 ## Overview